Student support over the summer

 Mental health services

-Remember you’re not alone and that we're here for you throughout the summer period, whenever you need it and whatever your concerns.
+Remember you’re not alone and that we're here for you throughout the summer, whenever you need it and whatever your concerns.

 If you’re in extreme distress and feel you may not be able to keep yourself safe, seek immediate help by visiting , which will have a dedicated mental health team.
 Don’t hesitate to get emergency help by calling 999 if you or someone you know is at immediate risk.